-Her findings suggest that engaging with music from an early age, even just listening to it, has lasting benefits through a child’s life.
-Developing the musical skills of your son is also beneficial for his perceptual skills, literacy, gross motor development, body coordination, and conceptual reasoning.
-Beyond having a fun time together, when you share the music you love with your son, sing together, or dance to a cool beat, you are actually helping multiple aspects of his development!
+Hallam’s findings suggest that engaging with music from an early age, even just listening to it, has lasting benefits through a child’s life.
+Developing your child’s musical skills is also beneficial for their perceptual skills, literacy, gross motor development, body coordination, and conceptual reasoning.
+Beyond having a fun time together, when you share the music you love with your little one, sing together, or dance to a cool beat, you are actually helping multiple aspects of their development!

 You can read the complete paper by following this link:

 The power of music: its impact on the intellectual, social and personal development of children and young people